How to Get a Funeral Director License in Colorado

 Last updated: March 2, 2026

 Colorado is a competitive market driven by Denver's growth and the state's outdoor lifestyle appeal, making it an excellent place to start a career as a funeral director.
 Licensing in Colorado is overseen by the Colorado Department of Regulatory Agencies (DORA).
-The process requires 0 hours of pre-license education and costs between $500 and $500 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the None — no state license required (administered by Colorado Department of Regulatory Agencies (DORA)) with a score of at least 70%.

-Colorado requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Colorado does not require any pre-license education hours.
 The total cost is relatively affordable at $500 to $500, including education, application, and exam fees.
 Most aspiring funeral directors complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |